thanos-io/thanos/docs/caching.md

 Memcached can be configured to allow larger items sizes than the default `1MiB` by setting the `-I` flag, such as `-I 16M` to allow up to `16MiB`

 It is not required to increase this, as Thanos simply ignores larger objects.
 This however decreases the cache hitrate.
 One could use the metric `thanos_memcached_operation_skipped_total` to observe this behaviour.

+## One or multiple memcached instances?

+There is no technical limit on using just one instance as backend for all the Thanos caching components.
+However it might be useful to spread the load over seperated instances to lower the impact in case of incidents.

+It however is not possible to use one memcached instance for multiple store backends as this provides conflicts on index keys.

+# In-memory versus memcached

+- In-memory causes each replica to have it's own cache.
+If multiple replica's are required it could be more logical by cost/benefit to implement memcached.
+- Memcached adds extra complexity which should be used in consideration